 The effects of lead poisoning are particularly serious for children.
 They show symptoms at much lower levels of exposure, partially due to the fact that they seem to absorb environmental lead more readily than adults.
 Children often suffer from learning and developmental disabilities, brain damage, and serious emotional problems as the result of lead poisoning.

-If you live in or near New Jersey or Philadelphia, and your child has suffered lead poisoning due to unsafe environmental conditions, an attorney from our firm can help you obtain compensation from those responsible.
+If you live in Pennsylvania, New Jersey or New York, and your child has suffered lead poisoning due to unsafe environmental conditions, an attorney from our firm can help obtain compensation from those responsible.

 Lead poisoning may affect an individual's ability to work, learn, and function normally in society.
-If you or someone you love is suffering from lead poisoning in New Jersey, Philadelphia, or elsewhere, contact a lead poisoning attorney at the Locks Law Firm immediately.
+If you or someone you love is suffering from lead poisoning in Pennsylvania, New Jersey or New York, contact a lead poisoning attorney at the Locks Law Firm to schedule a free, confidential consultation and case evaluation.Do I have a case?
+Free Case Evaluation